Pecorino di Carmasciano: Production

-Carmasciano is a hard cheese that has a brown, hard, wrinkled and unctuous rind.
-It has a medium to medium-high aroma and can become spicy, though is not typically pungent.
+Carmasciano is a hard cheese that has a brown, hard, wrinkled, and unctuous rind.
+It has a medium to medium-high aroma and can become spicy, although is not typically pungent.
 It is a natural antioxidant.
 Carmasciano is eaten as a table cheese and is usually paired with red wine, and the most seasoned wheels are used to season pasta dishes.